giri4it/datakernel/docs/docs/tutorial/launchers.md

 }
 {% endhighlight %}

+ * **run** method just awaits shutdown of application(Keyboard Interruption, for example).
+ * **main** method launches our application.
-In code above you can see, that **getModules** is used to provide *Module*s with dependencies.
+ * **getModules** is used to provide *Module*s with dependencies:

-What is going on:
- * Providing dependencies:
    * *ServiceGraphModule* will start components of your application in the right order.
    * *ConfigModule* will provide *Config* to your components.
    * *SimpleModule* will provide *AsyncHttpServer* and since it needs *Eventloop* and *AsyncServlet* as dependencies we providing them too.
- * **run** method just awaits shutdown of application(Keyboard Interruption, for example).
- * **main** method launches our application.

-Setting up simple HTTP server is a common task, so Datakernel provides you with few predefined launchers to make your life easier.
+Setting up simple HTTP server is a common task, so DataKernel provides you with few predefined launchers to make your life easier.

 Let's take a look how simple it would be if we use *HttpServerLauncher*:
 {% highlight java %}